Kevin Gilbride: Quarterbacks coach (2004-2006)

 In 2004, Gilbride was reunited with Tom Coughlin in New York, where he became the Giants' quarterbacks coach.
 He worked with Eli Manning in that position for three years, during which Manning, after replacing Kurt Warner, led the Giants to a 1–6 record, leaving the team with an overall 6–10 record.
 He subsequently improved in 2005 to lead the team to an 11–5 record, capturing not only their first playoff berth since 2002, but their first division title since 2000.
+However, the Giants were eliminated by the Carolina Panthers in the first round.
 The Giants returned to the playoffs in 2006 but were ousted in the first round by the Philadelphia Eagles.
 Following that season, the Giants announced that the entire coaching staff would return on one-year contracts for the 2007 season.

 Offensive coordinator (2006-2013)

 Midway in the 2006 season, Gilbride was named interim offensive coordinator.
 The "interim" tag was removed following the season, and on January 18, 2007, Gilbride was officially announced as the offensive coordinator.
-In his first full season, the Giants went 10-6 and defeated the heavily favored Green Bay Packers on a Lawrence Tynes field goal in overtime of the NFC Championship Game to set up a trip to Super Bowl XLII against the undefeated New England Patriots.
+In his first full season in 2007, the Giants went 10-6 and defeated the heavily favored Green Bay Packers on a Lawrence Tynes field goal in overtime of the NFC Championship Game to set up a trip to Super Bowl XLII against the undefeated New England Patriots.
 In what is called one of the greatest upsets of all time, the Giants won 17-14 to capture their third Super Bowl title.

 Under Gilbride, the Giants had four years where their offense had scored 400 or more points.

-In 2008, the Giants finished with a 12-4 record, but were ousted in the first round of the playoffs by the Eagles.
+In 2008, the Giants finished with a 12-4 record, but were ousted in the divisional round of the playoffs by the Philadelphia Eagles.
 Gilbride's offense scored 427 points, third in the NFL.

 In 2008, the Oakland Raiders received permission to interview Gilbride for their vacant head coach position.
 The job eventually went to Tom Cable.

-The following year, the Giants fell to 8-8, yet still scored 402 points, good for eighth in the league, and the fourth highest total in team history.
+In 2009, the Giants fell to 8-8, yet still scored 402 points, good for eighth in the league, and the fourth highest total in team history.

 In 2010, the Giants improved to 10-6, starting 6-2.
 However, a rash of injuries down the stretch doomed the Giants as they once again missed the playoffs.
 Despite the poor finish, the Giants had the seventh ranked offense in points and fifth in yards.

-Following a tumultuous free agency period and some bad injuries prior to the season, the Giants began 2011 with a loss against Washington.
+Following a tumultuous free agency period and some bad injuries prior to the season, the Giants began 2011 with a loss against the Washington Redskins.
 By the bye week, they had a 4-2 record after defeating the Buffalo Bills in week 6.
 The team had a 6-2 record by week 9, which fell to 7-7 after a week 15 loss to the Redskins.
-However, they won a Christmas Eve game against the crosstown rival Jets, followed by a Week 17 game to sweep the Dallas Cowboys in the season series.
+However, they won a Christmas Eve game against the crosstown rival New York Jets, followed by a Week 17 game to sweep the Dallas Cowboys in the season series.